waagsociety/air_quality_sensor_kit/MUV Kit/Hardware/README.md

 <p align="center"> <img src="images/adafruit_mic.jpg" width="300"> </p>

 As with the original module, the Adafruit device uses I2S protocol and the code is compatible with this device.
 It's important to note that the pins on this module have a different configuration, so be sure about the [connections](https://learn.adafruit.com/adafruit-i2s-mems-microphone-breakout?view=all#arduino-wiring-and-test).
 Another important difference between the two breakout boards is the location of the microphone hole.
-With the Adafruit the hole is placed on bottom side of the breakout board!!
+In the Adafruit device, the hole is placed on bottom side of the breakout board!!

 ## Modules and assembly